runpod/docs/docs/instant-clusters/index.md

 - Static IP assignment for each Pod in the cluster.
 - Automatic assignment of [environment variables](#environment-variables) for seamless coordination between Pods.

-Each Pod receives a static IP address on the overlay network.
-The system designates one Pod as the primary node by setting the `PRIMARY_ADDR` and `PRIMARY_PORT` environment variables.
-This primary designation simplifies working with multiprocessing libraries that require a primary node.

 ## Use cases for Instant Clusters

 Instant Clusters provide powerful computing capabilities that benefit a wide range of applications: